ZhiyuLin1/CSI4107-Group-36/A1/README.md

 ├── stopwords.txt            # Text file containing the list of stopwords (one per line) ├── preprocessing.py         # Module for preprocessing (tokenization, filtering, etc.)
 ├── indexing.py              # Module for building the inverted index
-├── ranking.py               # Module for retrieval and ranking (e.g., using cosine similarity or BM25)
+├── ranking.py               # Module for retrieval and ranking
 └── main.py                  # Main driver script to run the IR system
 ```